gogolevnd/todo-test/README.md

 ## Project Configuration

 The project is written using Spring Boot to simplify dependency injection and dependency management.
-The annotation `@SpringJUnitConfig` let us use reduced spring context and compine different components of the project.
+The annotation `@SpringJUnitConfig` let us use reduced spring contexts and combine different components of the project.
 The parameter `spring.profiles.active` let us pass different parameters to test system locally and remote on server (CICD).

 ## Testing